Back to all posts

 This guide will walk you through the entire process, from gathering your supplies to turning the water back on with confidence.
 We’ll cover the safest way to prep your space, the step-by-step process for the replacement, and—most importantly—how to recognize when a seemingly simple job might be better left to the pros.
 We’ll focus on using modern, user-friendly fittings that don’t require complex skills like soldering, making the project accessible even if you’re not a seasoned DIYer.
 Taking the time to prepare properly is the key to success and will prevent a simple repair from turning into a major headache.
 By the end, you’ll be ready to decide if this is a project you want to tackle yourself.

-Gather Your Tools and Materials
+What Tools and Materials Do You Need?

 First things first, let’s get your toolkit ready.
 Having everything on hand before you start makes the job go much smoother.
 You’ll need a pipe cutter to get a clean cut on the pipe when you remove the old valve.
 You’ll also need two adjustable wrenches—one to hold the pipe and one to turn the valve fittings.
 For the new valve, many DIYers recommend a push-to-connect fitting, like a SharkBite valve.
 They are incredibly user-friendly because they don’t require any soldering.
 Just make sure you buy the correct size for your pipe!
 A small bucket and some old towels are also essential for catching any leftover water.

-Prep Your Workspace for Safety
+Prepping Your Workspace for Safety

 Safety is always the most important step in any plumbing project.
 Before you even think about touching that old valve, you need to shut off the main water supply to your house.
 Once the main is off, open a faucet on the lowest level of your home (like a basement sink) to drain any remaining water from the pipes.
 This will minimize mess and prevent a surprise shower.
 Place your bucket and towels under the sink where you’ll be working.
 If you ever find yourself in a situation that feels out of control, don’t hesitate to call for emergency plumbing help.
 It’s always better to be safe than sorry.